mohitjain/mohitjain/_posts/2013-01-06-routers-in-backbone-js-learning-backbone-js.md

 ## Agenda

 So here we are back on backbone js.
-I got lot of feedback emails from the readers telling me how much they are loving the series.
+I got a lot of feedback emails from the readers telling me how much they are loving the series.
 Thanks to all of them.

 Ok.
-In this lesson we will learning routers in backbone js.
+In this lesson, we will learn routers in backbone js.
 Routing is pretty awesome in backbone js, if you are ruby on rails developer you will find it pretty simpler to that you are doing in ruby on rails.

 ## What we have till now

-Lets start from a bare bone code ie:
+Let's start from a bare bone code ie:

 {% highlight javascript %}

 (function(){

   window.App = {
       Models: {},
       Collections: {},
       Views: {},
       Router: {}
   };

 })();